Payroll Specialist

 Mō tēnei tūranga mahi | About the Role

-Are you passionate about delivering accurate, timely, and people-focused payroll services?
-We’re looking for a Payroll Specialist to join our People, Culture and Wellbeing team at Toi Ohomai.
-In this critical role, you’ll manage and deliver end-to-end payroll operations, ensuring compliance with legislation and employment agreements while supporting a positive kaimahi experience.
+Are you a detail-driven payroll professional who thrives on accuracy and service excellence?
+Join our People, Culture and Wellbeing team at Toi Ohomai as a Payroll Specialist.
+In this vital role, you’ll lead end-to-end payroll operations, ensuring compliance with legislation and employment agreements while delivering a seamless and people-focused experience for our kaimahi.

 People, Culture and Wellbeing